The Duke of Edinburgh Award Scheme at Sydenham School

 Who is it for?

 The Award is open to anyone between the age of 14 and 25 years.
 Special qualifications are not needed, just a willingness to have a go.
-At Sydenham students can complete the Bronze award in Year 9 and the Silver award in years 10 and 11.
-Next year we are hoping to enrol students onto the Gold award in year 12.
+At Sydenham, students can complete the Bronze award in Year 9 and the Silver award in Year 10 and 11.
+Students in Year 12 can be enrolled onto the Gold or Silver award.